WFRCAnalytics/Wasatch-Choice-Land-Use-And-Transit-Scenario/README.md

 # TDM-SCN-Centers-Transit-Strategy-Land-Use

+This repo contains the land use calculations used when testing transit strategies for the 2027 RTP.
+These strategies include additional fixed guideway and bus routes.

 **_config.py**: This file contains global objects used throughout the juptyer notebooks.

 **1-Prepare-Inputs.ipynb**: This notebook gathers the inputs needed for the scenario from a defined TDM model.
 These inputs include network link and node shapefiles, taz shapefile, and parsed transit line files.